The Right Hand Drive (continued)

 Jim recognized a number of new members attending for the first time and visitors this evening –

-Tech Session – Midget front-end rebuild.
-The event will take place at Barney’s garage on Saturday, May 2nd.
-Seth will be able to use the newly-acquired kingpin tool on this project.
+Tech Session> – Midget front-end rebuild.
+The event took place at Barney’s garage on Saturday, May 2nd.
+Seth was able to use the newly-acquired kingpin tool on this project.

 The officers and members of the Chicagoland MG Club extend a cordial “MG Welcome” to these new members who have joined our club in recent months.
 We wish each and every one of you “Safety Fast” and hope you will avail yourself to as many club activities as you can.